kaarthik108/snowChat/README.md

 7. Run the Streamlit app to start chatting: streamlit run main.py

-## 📚 Usage

-1. Launch the app by visiting the URL provided by Streamlit.
-2. Type your query in natural language or SQL format in the input box.
-3. Press "Submit" to generate the response.
-4. The chatbot will generate a response based on your query and display the result, including any relevant data or SQL code.

 ## 🚀 Additional Enhancements

-1. **Automation**: Create a generalized script that retrieves schema information from Snowflake automatically.
-2. **Platform Integration**: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
+1. **Platform Integration**: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
-3. **Voice Integration**: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
+2. **Voice Integration**: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
-4. **Advanced Analytics**: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).
+3. **Advanced Analytics**: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).

 ## 🤝 Contributing